Minorities Intro

 There are many types of minorities in America.

-People can be divided into so many subgroups of humanity.
+People can be divided into so many subgroups.

 If you were instructed to sort these coins into majority/minority coins, how would you do it?